-The Maltese fixed telephony market is comprised of five main participants, being: GO Plc, Melita Plc, Vodafone Malta Ltd., Ozone Malta Ltd., and Vanilla Telecoms Ltd. Go Plc currently operates an IP telephony network based on an NGN setup.
+The Maltese fixed telephony market is comprised of five participants, being: GO, Melita, Vodafone Malta, Ozone Malta, and Vanilla Telecoms.

+GO currently operates an IP telephony network based on an NGN setup.
 NGNs rely on packet-based solutions and are thus more streamlined.
 In addition to fixed and mobile telephony, GO also offers nationwide coverage for internet, voice over internet protocol (VOIP) services, and digital pay-TV.